 Eating nutritious and satisfying food, on a regular schedule, replenishes dopamine naturally.
 This helps stave off cravings and prevent mood swings that can contribute to relapse.

-Through Bluff’s nutrition holistic rehab program, patients experience the full cycle of food production, from farm to table.
-In the horticulture therapy program, patients participate in taking care of our onsite vegetable and herb gardens.
+Through Bluff’s rehab program, patients are exposed to horticulture and gardening, taking care of our onsite vegetable and herb gardens.
 The simple act of digging in the dirt, planting seeds and watering plants is relaxing and meditative, and gets people back in touch with what is deeply satisfying about the sights, sounds and smells of nature.

 Then, using fresh vegetables and herbs grown in the gardens on our grounds, the chefs at Bluff create meals brimming with flavor and important nutrients.
-By participating in our culinary art therapy program, patients learn how to prepare meals that will help to sustain them when they return to life after treatment.
+This exposes patients to meals that will help to sustain them when they return to life after treatment.